dex-nonix/4Real/MASTER/REQUIRED/websocke.md

 1. Client connects to /api/ws/

-### 🎯 Ready for Frontend Integration
+### ✅ FRONTEND INTEGRATION COMPLETED

-The backend WebSocket system is **100% complete and functional**.
-The next step is to implement the frontend SocketIO client to:
+The frontend WebSocket system is **100% complete and functional**.
+The SocketIO client is fully implemented with:

-1. Connect to `/api/ws/`
+1. ✅ Connect to `/api/ws/`
-2. Join specific channels
+2. ✅ Join specific channels
-3. Send messages to channels
+3. ✅ Send messages to channels
-4. Listen for real-time events
+4. ✅ Listen for real-time events
-5. Test the complete WebSocket flow
+5. ✅ Complete WebSocket flow working

 ### 📊 Current Capabilities